stackgl/shader-school/README.md

 ## Running this thing

-First, clone this repository into your local directory, `cd` into the `glslify-workshopper` directory and do:
+First, you need to get a browser with WebGL, as well as a copy of node.js.
+Once you have all of that set up, clone this repository, `cd` into the `glslify-workshopper` directory and do:

 ```
 npm install
 ```

-Once that completes, you should be able to run the workshopper with the command:
+After that completes, you should be able to run the workshopper with the command:

 ```
 npm start
 ```

-Your answers go in the `answers` directory.
-Eventually this whole process will be streamlined once it gets pushed out to npm.
+The script will ask you if you want to create an answer directory, press `y` to accept.
+After that's done it should create a directory called `answers` which you can then edit.
+If the system crashes, you can just rerun the `npm start` script and it should pick back up where you left off.

 ## Creating a new exercise